peter.bike

 South San Francisco station has an island platform.
 This platform is accessible via a ramp at the south end, leading to downtown South San Francisco.

-At the north end of the platform, a pedestrian grade crossing crosses the southbound track, providing access to a parking lot.
+At the north end of the platform, a grade crossing for people crosses the southbound track, providing access to a parking lot.

 San Bruno